minhuiah/carter/README.md

 4. Routing
 5. Point of interest recommendation
 6. Text to Speech for searching options while driving or readback to drivers when they are driving (optional)

+## Deployment

+This web app is deployed automatically to Cloudflare pages.